Part 11 Training Guide

 User account management: Procedures for creating, modifying, and deactivating user accounts.
 Each account must be tied to a specific individual — no shared logins, no generic accounts.
 The tool enforces this technically, but your SOP should govern the process.

-Training on the system itself: Personnel who use the training record system should be trained on how to use it, how electronic signatures work, and what their obligations are under your electronic records policy.
+Training on the system itself: Personnel who use the SOP training records system should be trained on how to use it, how electronic signatures work, and what their obligations are under your electronic records policy.
 This is a procedural requirement your organization manages.

 Periodic review and validation maintenance: Your quality system should include procedures for periodically reviewing the training record system, assessing changes, and determining whether revalidation is needed.
+See how to validate training record software in a small QMS for a practical guide.
 The tool supports this with audit trails and export capabilities, but the review process is yours.

 The training workflow with Part 11 controls